ElryGH/HikariWatch/README.md

 # The All-in-One Anime PC App

-The ultimate anime-watching experience for PC!</br>
+The ultimate anime-watching experience for any Device!</br>
 It’s the best app you’ll ever use for seamless, ad-free anime viewing.</br>
+The best ?
 Watch on your PC & control it via your Phone.

 # Features